appatalks/Secret-Scanning-Check/README.md

 > Q: What does this solve for, don't we already have secret scanning push protection?
 >
-> A: If a secret has been previously flag, Maintainers may ignore a secret scanning alert and _forget_ to resolve it.
+> A: If a secret has been previously flaged, Maintainers may ignore a secret scanning alert and _forget_ to resolve it.
 Others may be unaware and you **must** assume the secret is already comprimised.

 #### Usage